-Title IVA Performance Metrics Points Provider maintains control of licenses, memberships, and or online subscriptions.
-Documentation 20 will be submitted with invoice.
-No more than 50% of Title IVA allocations by school will be spent before final allocations is 10 provided.
-Provider will not exceed the final Title IVA amounts set aside by school.
-Completed invoices and supporting documentation are submitted by the 15th of each month (Title 20 IVA).
-All Title IV materials purchased are in a secure location of the non-public schools, listed on the 20 inventory list and has an MPS asset tag or label indicating the items are property of MPS.
-Accurate reports with back up documentation will be submitted by due date (e.g., inventory, etc.).
-20 Provider has not had a major Title IVA audit finding (e.g., one that causes a financial restatement) or 10 that was repeated for the third year.
+Title IVA Performance Metrics Points 1 A minimum of 20% of a schools Title IV funds allocated toward a well-rounded education , a minimum of 20% toward supporting safe and healthy students , and a portion of funds to support the effective use of technology.
+10 Provider maintains control of licenses, memberships, and or online subscriptions.
+20 Provider will not exceed each schools' total allocations for Title IVA.
+10 Completed invoices and supporting documentation are submitted by noon on the 15 th of each month (Title IVA).
+10 Title IVA student support services begin at each school no later than September (unless a different start date is requested by school).
+A provider that does not start services on time may have the school reassigned to another provider.
+Provider will maintain 100% of their schools.
+10 All Title IV materials purchased can be located and in a secure location of the non- public schools, listed on the inventory and has an MPS asset tag or labeling indicating that the items are property of MPS.
+20 Accurate reports with back up documentation will be submitted by due date (e.g., attendance and inventory).
+10 Provider has not had a major Title IVA audit finding (e.g., one that causes a financial restatement) or a minor finding that was repeated for the third year.
 If no audit is required, then provider has not had any significant inconsistencies in the financial reports required under the contract.
-Total 100
+10 Total 100